SmartAdvisorOnline

 Best pick: WireGuard or NordLynx.
 You usually want quick handshakes, low battery use, and clean recovery after network changes.

-2026 technical benchmark: the cold hard truth
+2026 technical reality check: the cold hard truth

-2026 technical benchmark
+2026 technical reality check

-Metric (March 2026) OpenVPN WireGuard NordLynx
+Metric (May 2026) OpenVPN WireGuard NordLynx

 Where the protocol choice really changes your day